 The mids are also pretty good.
 Voices aren’t really the T15’s forte, but they at the very least average for the price.
 You won’t ever find them lacking in multimedia, but it’s fair to say you’ll get a bit more out of the T15 if the music you listen to isn’t vocal-heavy.
 To clarify, the mids aren’t at all bad or neglected; they just aren’t above what you’d expect for the price like the bass is.

 If there’s any frequency that can come across as somewhat neglected, at least at first glance, then that’s got to be the high treble, as it is a bit receded.
 It’s not bad per se, but it does very much take a back seat while the other frequencies drive in the front.
-Depending on what type of music you listen to, this can even be a positive, since the treble does tend to get artificially boosted in recordings nowadays.
+Depending on what type of music you listen to, this can even be a good thing, since the treble does tend to get artificially boosted in recordings nowadays.

 So, are the Polk Audio T15 speakers the best speakers ever?
 Heck no!

-But they’re phenomenal when you add their price into the mix, and this is how we handle scores in our reviews.
-Even at the MSRP of $100, these have a lot to offer, but when you take into consideration the fact that these are fairly old speakers that are on discounts more often than not, they become the ultimate budget solution with a capital A for Affordable.
+But they’re phenomenal when you add their price to the mix, and this is how we handle scores in our reviews.
+Even at the MSRP of $100, these have a lot to offer, but when you take into consideration the fact that these are fairly old speakers that are on discounts more often than not, they become the ultimate budget solution, with a capital A for Affordable.

 The price doesn’t get any lower than this without seriously compromising the sound quality.

 We find the design to be rather gorgeous for such an inexpensive model and the specs inside it have aged really well.
-So if the T15 tickles your fancy, we suggest buying it sooner rather than later as we can easily see the model getting discontinued in the near future.
-Although waiting for the next sale to get them at a hefty discount certainly won’t hurt.
+So if the T15 tickles your fancy, we suggest buying it sooner rather than later as we can easily see the model getting discontinued in the near future, although waiting for the next sale to get them at a hefty discount certainly won’t hurt.

 On the other hand, if you want something similar but a bit more powerful and pricey, check out our review of the Klipsch R-15M.